Can 5 3 Be Simplified

 Introduction to Fractions and Simplification

 A fraction represents a part of a whole.
 It's written as a ratio of two integers, the numerator (top number) and the denominator (bottom number).
-For example, in the fraction 5/3, 5 is the numerator and 3 is the denominator.
+Here's the thing — for example, in the fraction 5/3, 5 is the numerator and 3 is the denominator.
 This fraction signifies five thirds – five equal parts out of a whole divided into three equal parts.

 Finding the Greatest Common Divisor (GCD)